IBM-Cloud/docs/services/ContinuousDelivery/pipeline_deployment_plan.md

 5. Click **Save**.
 The task is inserted into the deployment plan.

-## Creating Continuous Delivery Pipeline tasks
+## Creating Delivery Pipeline tasks
 {: #tasks_pipelineCD}

 In the {{site.data.keyword.contdelivery_short}} service, {{site.data.keyword.deliverypipeline}} automates your DevOps workflows.
 You can manage your instances of {{site.data.keyword.deliverypipeline}} with pipeline tasks.

-To create a Continuous Delivery Pipeline task, follow these steps:
+To create a Delivery Pipeline task, follow these steps:

 1. On the Deployment Plan Details page, click **Create Task**.
 If you want to insert a task at a specific position in the plan, before you click **Create Task**, select a task.
 The new task is inserted above the selected task.